BrainardLab/mQUESTPlus/README.md

 ## Acknowledgments

-This implementation is due to David Brainard.
+This implementation is due to David Brainard, (c) 2017 David Brainard.

 Sources include the paper above, the Mathematica notebook provide as supplemental material for the paper (an updated version of which was provided to me by Watson).